benharmonics/monopoly-simulator/README.md

 ## Running

-You can import the simulator with `import game`, then run it with `game.simulate()`.
+You can import the simulator with `import game`, then run a full simulation with `game.simulate()`.
 The default behavior when running `main.py` is to simulate several thousand games and compute the average game length, but you could run all sorts of statistical analysis - as the game is run, its metadata is recorded and contained in the `Game` class.

+To run a single game and access its metadata, create a `Game` object with a given number of players and max turns, then run the simulation with the `run()` method.
+Note that you should set a reasonable number of max turns because some games can spiral out of control and go on forever if the bank has infinite money (see [Notes on rules](#Notes on rules) below).

 ## Upcoming Features